 As the fifth-overall pick in a highly talented draft, there were lofty expectations for Elias Lindholm’s career.
 Things started out quickly for the young forward, as he made the Carolina Hurricanes’ 2013-14 opening night roster as an 18-year-old and became the youngest Swedish-born player to score an NHL goal that same season.

 After this excellent start, Lindholm was just… there for Carolina.
 His production was steady, but his statistics lacked that wow factor you would expect from a high pick.
 He averaged around 40 to 45 points in each season with the Hurricanes, but he never managed to eclipse the 20-goal mark.

 With this lack of high-end production, Lindholm was eventually traded to the Calgary Flames along with Noah Hanifin in a monster deal that brought Dougie Hamilton to the Hurricanes.
 After acquiring him, the Flames gave him an unexpected six-year, $29.1 million extension.

 The change of scenery was good for Lindholm, as he produced a career season in Calgary.
 With 27 goals and 78 points in 2018-19, he proved that his best hockey could still be in front of him.

 #6.
 Sean Monahan – Calgary Flames

 His strong play was quickly rewarded by the Flames, who signed Monahan to a massive seven-year contract in 2016, tying the future of the franchise to the young forward.
-He rewarded that contract extension by posting 27 goals and 58 points in 2016-17 and 31 goals (then a career-high) and 64 points in 2017-18.

 #7.
 Darnell Nurse – Edmonton Oilers